ait-testbed/attackbed/README.md

 # Welcome to AIT AECID Testbed!

 The AECID Testbed is a simulated enterprise network with numerous vulnerabilities.
-Attacks in this testbed are executed automized and cover a variety of tactics and techniques of the mitre enterprise framework.
+Attacks in this testbed are executed automated and cover a variety of tactics and techniques of the MITRE enterprise framework.

 ## Scenarios